Detective Conan: Dimensional Sniper: Plot

 Fearing for his own safety and also being asked by the American military officials in Japan to end the case quietly, Jack Waltz attempted to murder the culprit in the entire case.
 Unbeknownst to Waltz, Waltz himself is the last target of the culprit, Kevin Yoshino.
 Yoshino is Hunter's student and the two help crafted the plan to revenge against Waltz and Murphy for attempting to assassinate Hunter during the Middle East operation to ensure that Hunter will not receive the Silver Star decorations.
 Hunter survived the attempted murder but is severely wounded and discharged from the Navy, only to face misfortune from Fujinami and Moriyama.
 Conan, who happened to realize that Waltz is about to be murdered, push Waltz away, causing Yoshino who is sniping from Bell Tree Tower to switch target.
-While under fire, a mysterious sniper Subaru Okiya shot to Yoshino, causing Yoshino to shock as the range of fire is greatly excesses his ability or Hunter's.
+While under fire, a mysterious sniper Subaru Okiya shot Yoshino, shocking Yoshino as the range of fire greatly surpasses his or Hunter's ability.
 Yoshino take cover in the observation deck of Bell Tree Tower and took Ayumi hostage.
-While Yoshino is fighting with FBI, Okiya attempted to take down Yoshino from afar, but being blocked from clear line of sight and lack of lighting to guide the target.
-Conan, having realized Okiya's plan, kicked the ball from his position which exploded into fireworks, causing night vision Yoshino is wearing to blind and Okiya is able to shoot and disable Yoshino's weapon, making way for Ran and FBI to take him to custody.
-Okiya later answered call by James Black, the chief of FBI team in Japan, with Shuichi Akai's voice.
+While Yoshino is fighting with FBI, Okiya attempted to take down Yoshino from afar, but was blocked from clear line of sight and lack of lighting to guide the target.
+Conan, having realized Okiya's plan, kicked the ball from his position which exploded into fireworks, disabling the night vision goggles Yoshino is wearing.
+Okiya is able to shoot and disable Yoshino's weapon, making way for Ran and FBI to take him to custody.
+Okiya later answered a call by James Black, the chief of FBI in Japan, with Shuichi Akai's voice.